 ARTISTS Rita Angus, Billy Apple, Daniel Buren, Fiona Connor, Julian Dashper, Colin McCahon, Dane Mitchell, Milan Mrkusich, John Nixon, John Reynolds, Peter Robinson, Marie Shannon, Imants Tillers, Peter Tyndall, Jan van der Ploeg, Gordon Walters SPONSOR Mondriaan Fonds CURATOR Robert Leonard PUBLICATION text Robert Leonard

 Julian Dashper (1960–2009) has been a key figure in New Zealand art since the mid-1980s.
+He died of cancer in 2009—he was just 49.
+He is survived by his partner, fellow artist Marie Shannon.
 Julian Dashper & Friends offers a tribute to an artist who changed the way we think about New Zealand art history.

 Dashper made art about art, about art history, about the art business—art about ‘frames’.
 Some of his works pay homage to older celebrated artists, particularly canonical figures of New Zealand art, including Colin McCahon and Rita Angus; others address the machinery of the art system.
 While it was often abstract-looking, Dashper’s art never aspired to be ‘autonomous’.
 It always made its points by referring to other art.

 In the beginning, Dashper explored the relation between provincial New Zealand art and the wider world of art—internationalism was a key subject.
 But, from the mid-1990s on, Dashper increasingly exhibited overseas—he became a practicing international artist.
 Today, he represents a transitional figure between the ‘New Zealand painting’ that preceded him and the new generation of post-nationalist, post-medium artists that followed.